Black Bear Field Study

 with Lynn Rogers, PhD and Sue Mansfield, MS

-Course description: Courses emphasize daily observation of wild bears to learn their vocalizations, body language, social organization, ecology, and how people can better coexist with bears.
-The small class size (8) maximizes individual opportunities to participate in black bear research with Lynn Rogers, Ph.D., as seen on the Animal Planet documentary "The Man Who Walks With Bears" and the BBC documentary 'Bearwalker of the Northwoods.'
-Daily discussions and slide presentations amplify the information learned directly from the bears.
+Course description: TLynn Rogers PhDhe Black Bear Field Study courses emphasize daily up-close observation of wild bears to learn their vocalizations, body language, social organization, ecology, and how people can better coexist with bears.
+Courses are held at the Northwoods Research Center located west of Ely, Minnesota.
+Participants are housed on site for maximum participation and total immersion in bears.
+The small class size (8) maximizes individual opportunities to learn under the guidance of Lynn Rogers, Ph.D., as seen on the Animal Planet documentary "The Man Who Walks With Bears" and the BBC documentary 'Bearwalker of the Northwoods.'
+Daily discussions, presentations, and field trips serve to amplify the information learned directly from the bears.

 Course Fee: $2500 ($2350 tax deductible).
 A non-refundable deposit of $1250 is due at registration with the balance of $1250 due 2 months prior to course date.
 Fee includes course materials, certificate of completion, receipt for the tax-deductible portion of the fee, and lodging and meals at Northwoods Research Center.
 The Wildlife Research Institute is a nonprofit (501(c)(3)).
 The deductible $2350 is the portion beyond actual expenses and is considered a donation to further our research and education program.